erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 Rust and actually building features for my compiler.
 Leading me to write code that I judged as mediocre but acceptable and moving on.
 On my best days, I am a perfectionist and want my code to be as efficiently communicative as possible.
-The silly result of this is that I hate my mediocre code and unneccessarily feel a bit ashamed about it.
+The silly result of this is that I hate my mediocre code and unnecessarily feel a bit ashamed about it.

 But there's nothing _wrong_ with writing mediocre code.
 In fact, it's unavoidable when you're first learning something that's far outside of your comfort zone.
 Writing great